 To address and prevent free radical damage, fill your plate with antioxidants, which stabilize these unstable molecules to leave skin clearer, calmer, brighter and more even toned.
 Vitamins A and C (abundant in fruits and vegetables), lycopene (found in tomatoes), astaxanthin (salmon) and polyphenols (green tea, dark chocolate) are all great options.
 Our bodies increase antioxidant activity with exercise.

 Movement lowers cortisol levels, meaning fewer skin issues and a stronger skin barrier.
 And if you’re exercising outdoors?
 Even better.
 “I’m a big believer in the healing power of nature,” Dr. Woolery-Lloyd said.
 “Just going outside and seeing a tree and looking at a few birds is proven to lower inflammatory markers in our body.”
 If all else fails, cry.
 “Crying is a stress reliever and helps decrease cortisol levels,” said Dr. Purvisha Patel, a dermatologist.
 “This can result in fewer breakouts.”
-She notes that orgasms have a similar effect on cortisol (and are, by all accounts, more enjoyable).
 These are things we can do for our skin and ourselves that don’t cost anything, but the reward is great.

 Much thanks to Jessica DeFino and her article in the NY Times "Mind and Body Woes Rise to the Surface"